simonmika/egmontmika.com/content/about.md

 ### The Method
 I believe that this is best done through personal mentorship from person to person, one on one and one by one, and in connection with a small community or family of disciples.
 I am regarding this as the method that Jesus practiced himself when he trained his first disciples.
-And inspite of many impressive results of both megachurches and great mission campaigns with tens and hundreds of thousands of participants, I still regard the one-on-one mentorship in combination with a small community of disciples as the most effective method for making disciples, both inside and outside any institutional framework.
+And in spite of many impressive results of both megachurches and great mission campaigns with tens and hundreds of thousands of participants, I still regard the one-on-one mentorship in combination with a small community of disciples as the most effective method for making disciples, both inside and outside any institutional framework.

 ### The Vision
 Probably, this is also the way that is best suited to create movements of disciples in any social, cultural and geographical context, and with only a minimum of material resources required.